American woman stabbed to death in Paris suburb: police

-PARIS French police detained a suspect after an American woman was stabbed to death on Thursday in an eastern suburb of Paris, a police source said.
+PARIS (Reuters) - French police detained a suspect after an American woman was stabbed to death on Thursday in an eastern suburb of Paris, a police source said.

 The source gave no details of the incident which took place in Montreuil and did not identify the victim beyond saying that an American passport was found on her.